 After taking on Nikola Motor and Kandi, the short-seller Hindenburg Research is now taking aim at the startup Lordstown Motors.
-The claim is that Lordstown missed investors in the past.
+The claim is that Lordstown misled investors in the past.

-Lordstown claims in January that it had received 100,000 reservations but Hindenberg goes on to allege that some of the orders come from companies with no experience in operating fleets.
+Lordstown claims that in January, it had received 100,000 reservations for the Endurance pickup, but Hindenberg goes on to allege that some of the orders come from companies with no experience in operating fleets.

 The company’s chief executive Steve Burns already responded in an interview with the Wall Street Journal, saying that “the report contained half-truths and lies, and that the short seller has a motivation to hurt the stock.”
 While the motivation has been clear that the short-seller stands to financially gain from the losses of the corporations, the reports certainly damaged both Nikola and Kandi.

 Coperion technology for continuous production of battery materials.
 Reliable process technology solutions that secure a consistently high product quality: The ZSK twin screw extruders, the components and the gravimetric feeders from Coperion and Coperion K-Tron are specifically designed for toxic and hard-to-handle materials in continuous production processes.